-Close to 150,000 employees at over 200 Bangladeshi tea plantations proceeded to strike against low wages on Saturday, August 13, 2022 to demand at least a 150% increase to their pay.
-The minimum wage for a tea worker in Bangladesh is just 120 taka a day, which equates to $1.25 in U.S. currency.
+Close to 150,000 employees at over 200 Bangladeshi tea plantations proceeded to strike against low wages on Saturday, August 13, 2022 in order to demand at least a 150% increase in wages.
+The minimum wage for a tea worker in Bangladesh is just 120 taka a day, which equates to approximately $1.25 in U.S. currency.

-A woman known as Anjana Bhuyian shared some complaints with the AFP.
+A woman known as Anjana Bhuyian shared some complaints with the AFP news agency.

 “A wage of one day can’t buy a liter of edible oil.
 How can we then even think about our nutrition, medication, or children’s education?” – Anjana Bhuyian, 50.